Skip to main content

 What to bring to the field training:

-• PPE (optional, but encouraged and required if you want to participate in live fire: helmet, Nomex, eye protection)
+• PPE (optional, but encouraged and required if you want to participate in live fire: fire helmet, Nomex, and goggles)

 Registration Information: